ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **Potential Milestones:**

 .
-Full implementation of the Bitcoin Protocol in a language that scales up Bitcoin
+Full implementation of the Bitcoin Protocol in languages that scale up Bitcoin

 .
 Complete activation of the app's in-built blockchain explorer